 The Quick-Start tutorial is designed for first-time users of InfoWater Pro Skeletonizer and provides a guided tour to core commands and functions used to create and execute a network segmentation (reduction) run (RST application).
-The Quick Start tutorial will help first-time you become familiar with the core set of InfoWater Pro Skeletonizer features and should be used as a launching point to a more comprehensive understanding of the program.
+The Quick Start tutorial will help you become familiar with the core set of InfoWater Pro Skeletonizer features and should be used as a launching point to a more comprehensive understanding of the program.

 The estimated time to complete the Quick Start tutorial is approximately 15 minutes.